plogs/church.of.the.asopposedtowhat.com/content/about.md

 told that the really difficult questions, the questions about life and meaning and purpose, could be answered if we just 'prayed on them' hard enough.
-(Not to be confused with Catholic preists who preyed on them hard &mdash; [ba-dum ching](https://upload.wikimedia.org/wikipedia/commons/b/b4/Sting.ogg)!)[^3].
+(Not to be confused with Catholic preists who preyed on them hard enough &mdash; [ba-dum ching](https://upload.wikimedia.org/wikipedia/commons/b/b4/Sting.ogg)!)[^3].

 But ultimately you must decide on your own, you must learn to think